 RESTful Web Services

-Representational State Transfer (RESTful) is an architectural style that structures web services around standardised constraints for scalability, flexibility, and efficiency.
-It abstracts component implementation details, focusing instead on how elements interact and process data within distributed systems.
+Representational State Transfer (RESTful) is an architectural style that defines how web services communicate within distributed systems.
+It follows standard constraints to ensure scalability, flexibility, and efficiency while abstracting component implementation and focusing on data exchange between elements.

-RESTful APIs use lightweight formats like JSON, XML, HTML, or Plain Text, making them fast, adaptable, and widely used.
-Leveraging the HTTP protocol, REST is the dominant API format powering modern web applications.
+RESTful APIs use lightweight formats such as JSON, XML, HTML, or plain text, making them fast, adaptable, and widely supported.
+Built on the HTTP protocol, REST remains the leading API standard powering modern web applications and integrations.

 REST and HTTP: Understanding the Difference

-- REST is an architectural style that defines principles for designing stateless, scalable web services using a uniform interface.
+- REST is an architectural style that defines principles for building stateless, scalable web services through a uniform interface.

-- HTTP is a protocol that facilitates communication between clients and servers, commonly used to implement RESTful APIs.
+- HTTP is a communication protocol that enables interaction between clients and servers and is most commonly used to implement RESTful APIs.

-Although REST is protocol-agnostic, HTTP provides the foundation for REST’s methods (GET, POST, PUT, DELETE) and status codes.
-REST focuses on resource representation, while HTTP defines how information is transmitted.
+While REST is protocol agnostic, HTTP provides the foundation for its methods – GET, POST, PUT, and DELETE – as well as for status codes.
+REST focuses on the representation of resources, whereas HTTP defines how that information is transmitted.

 Methodologies & Work Planning

-For long-term software development, structured methodologies ensure efficient project planning and execution.
-Agile development promotes adaptive planning, early delivery, and continuous improvement, allowing flexibility in evolving business needs.
+For long term software development, structured methodologies ensure efficient project planning and execution.
+Agile development encourages adaptive planning, early delivery, and continuous improvement, offering flexibility to meet evolving business requirements.

-A cross-functional team—professionals with diverse expertise—collaborates to achieve common goals.
-Beyond technical aspects, effective project management requires practical experience, clear communication, and a deep understanding of business objectives to align IT solutions with real-world needs.
+A cross functional team, composed of professionals with diverse expertise, collaborates to achieve shared objectives.
+Beyond the technical dimension, effective project management (PM) relies on experience, transparent communication, and a sound understanding of business goals to align IT solutions with real world needs.